 We really enjoy it, and we are comfortable and confident knowing that we can sit there with our toddler, and he feels like he’s becoming a part of the family.

-To put things into perspective, my husband and I are not plus-size people so just use discretion if you will sit in the toddler chairs.
+To put things into perspective, my husband and I are not plus-size people, so use discretion if you will sit in the toddler chairs.

 Toddler Adapts to Table Quickly